zenxha/komay-tri3/studyplan.md

 - Mark/screenshot questions that I had trouble on
 - Compile all troublesome questions onto a team google doc
 - Work on those questions later with Chris and Caleb

+# Teacher
+- Use Intellij Debugger to review troublesome questions
+-